Supporting Your Piano Pathway

 Active Repertoire

-Modelled on the practices of successful performers worldwide, and built on the fundamental pedagogic values espoused by the greatest educators right up to the present day, the Challenge offers an approach which aims to foster a lifelong love of music by developing intrinsic motivation, rather than the extrinsic motivation that underpins grades, competitions and tick-box progress sheets.
+Modelled on the practices of successful performers worldwide, and built on the fundamental pedagogic values espoused by the greatest educators right up to the present day, the Project offers an approach which aims to foster a lifelong love of music by developing intrinsic motivation, rather than the extrinsic motivation that underpins grades, competitions and tick-box progress sheets.

 Wherever you are on your piano journey, I hope that you will find and make many opportunities to perform your pieces to family, friends and in piano events near you.
-And if you would like my professional advice on any of your Active Repertoire pieces, remember you can access Pianodao’s innovative Video Feedback Service any time.

 Start Easy and Develop Gradually!